an-distr/js-streams/ArrayBufferAccumulatorStream/README.md

-# AccumulatorStream
+# ArrayBufferAccumulatorStream

 ## Description
-Accumulate the stream and emit it at a constant size or condition.
+Accumulate the ArrayBuffer stream and emit it at a constant size or condition.

 **If you can set a "[highWaterMark](https://developer.mozilla.org/en-US/docs/Web/API/ByteLengthQueuingStrategy/highWaterMark)" for "[ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream)", it is more efficient.**